 Identifying The Risks Associated With a New Supplier Relationship

-The concept of supplier relationship management isn’t necessarily new, but it needs to be better formalised in the current economic climate Rather than being a transactional interaction involving a contract kept in a filing cabinet until renewed, a recent report by GEP states that vendor-supplier relationships are by necessity becoming increasingly strategic; a continual constant conversation that lasts throughout the life of the contract and not just at the beginning and the end Of course as with any relationship there is an element of risk.
+The concept of supplier relationship management isn’t necessarily new, but it needs to be better formalised in the current economic climate Rather than being a transactional interaction involving a contract kept in a filing cabinet until renewed, vendor-supplier relationships are by necessity becoming increasingly strategic; a continual constant conversation that lasts throughout the life of the contract and not just at the beginning and the end Of course as with any relationship there is an element of risk.

 In the event of problems in a relationship, it is much harder to figure out where the relationship went wrong if diligence is not executed or is only executed at the endpoints.
 The absence of normalcy, including shipping delays, business shutdowns, limited manufacturing capabilities, and an increased online population, makes fraudsters more likely to succeed.
 So how do you know if your supplier is dependable?